dhmunro/dudley/README.md

 system, where named members of a group can be data arrays, groups, or lists of arrays, groups, and lists.

-Both HDF5 and PDB permit the same general tree structure of named variables, but neither has direct support for lists of unnamed arrays.
+The netCDF-3 ("classic") format supports named array variables, including arrays with an "unlimited" slowest dimension, which amount to homogeneous lists of arrays.
+Both HDF5 and PDB permit the same general tree structure of named array variables (including homogeneous lists via "unlimited" dimensions), but neither has direct support for arbitrary lists of unnamed arrays.

 It is possible to produce a Dudley layout which describes much or all of the data in an HDF5 or PDB file - that is, you can very often use an HDF5 or PDB file without modification as the binary stream